Afqa

-In Greek mythology Adonis was born and died at the foot of the falls in Afqa.
+In Greek mythology, Adonis was born and died at the foot of the falls in Afqa.
 The ruins of the celebrated temple of Aphrodite Aphakitis— the Aphrodite particular to this site— are located there.
 Sir Richard Francis Burton and Sir James Frazer further attribute the temple at Afqa to the honouring of Astarte or Ishtar (Ashtaroth).
 Afqa is aligned centrally between Baalbek and Byblos, pointing to the summer solstice sunset over the Mediterranean.
 It is from Byblos that the myth was told of a mystical ark that came ashore containing the bones of Osiris.
 The ark became stuck in a swamp until Isis found it and carried it back to Ancient Egypt.

 History

 Ottoman tax records, which did not differentiate different Muslim groups from each other, indicate Afqa, or "Ifqi", had 20 Muslim households and six bachelors in 1523, 38 Muslim households and five bachelors in 1530, and 25 Muslim households and 15 bachelors in 1543.

+The Afaq archaeological sites were amongst 34 cultural heritage properties given enhanced protection by UNESCO to safeguard them during the Israeli invasion of Lebanon in 2024.

 Physical description

 The waterfall at Afqa is the source for the River Adonis and is located on a 600 ft bluff that forms an immense natural amphitheater.
 The river emerges from a large limestone cave in the cliff wall which stores and channels water from the melted snow of the mountains before releasing it into springs and streams below.
 At Afqa, several watery threads flow from the cave to form numerous cataracts, a scene of great beauty.
 The cave has over two miles (three km) of known passageways inside.

-A great and ancient temple is located here, where ritual prostitution was practicised until the time of Constantine.
+A great and ancient temple is located here, where the goddess Aphrodite was worshipped.
+Eusebius, the biographer of emperor Constantine I, wrote that the emperor ordered to demolish the Temple.
 Frazer attributes its construction to the legendary forebear of King Cinyras, who was said to have founded a sanctuary for Aphrodite (i.e. Astarte).
 Reconstructed on a grander scale in Hellenistic times, then destroyed by the Emperor Constantine the Great in the fourth century, it was partially rebuilt by the later fourth-century emperor, Julian the Apostate.
 The site was finally abandoned during the reign of Theodosius I Massive hewn blocks and a fine column of Syenite granite still mark the site, on a terrace facing the source of the river.

-The remains of a Roman aqueduct that carried the waters of the River Adonis to the ancient inhabitants of Byblos are also located here.
+The remains of a Roman aqueduct that carried the waters of the River Adonis to the inhabitants of ancient Byblos are also located here.